arawakarawak/aco-to-clrs-converter/README.md

 ----------------------
 Update Feb 8, 2024: added slightly enhanced version of the aco-to-clrs.py script (aco-to-clrs_UI2.py).
 This version has rudimentary UI (asks for the source file and the output location).
-Much more convenient to use.
+Much more convenient to use. (current version of this script has issues in conversion logic; DO NOT USE)

 ------------------
 Links to sources: